Do you think fall gardening is too much work? It doesn’t have to be. Learn how to grow food for your family in the fall in any gardening zone.

 Let’s be honest, fall and winter gardening can be tough.
 When you need to plant your fall garden, you’re probably knee deep in harvesting and putting up your summer crops.
 And you’re tired and all you want to do is put your garden to bed for the winter.
 But don’t, not just yet.
 Planting a fall garden doesn’t have to be overwhelming or as large as your summer garden.
 It also doesn’t have to be the sole source of vegetation for your family during the winter.

-Today, the Rootsy founders are going to share with you how we each garden (or don’t garden) in the fall and winter.
+Today, seven gardeners are going to share with you how we each garden (or don’t garden) in the fall and winter.
 Our homesteads range from gardening zone 3 to 9.
 Some of us have small children, some of us homeschool, some of us work outside the home, and because of these differences, we all approach the fall and winter garden differently.

 Amanda from Idlewild Alaska